 Here is your barcode ID and Username for accessing the library catalog.
 This information is necessary for accessing your patron status details which includes a list of items you have checked out and their due dates, holds and reservations you have placed and their expiration dates, and any charges you owe the library.
 You will need this information to place holds or reservations if you are allowed to do so.
 You may change your username and password using the Alexandria Researcher application or using the Alexandria Web Catalog.

 Email Signature notice is where you can set your email signature.
 Usually, this is the name, address, and phone number of the school library or institution.
 It is also included on patron notifications dispatched during Alexandria's Daily Operations.
 The default uses the variable tags.
 You can also customize your message with variable tags listed at the bottom of this section.

 Circulation Notice allows you to customize the default body text of Circulation Notices.
 The default text reads:

 The following items require your attention.
 Please contact the library as soon as possible.

-Circulation Notice Email Subject allows you to customize the default body text of Circulation Notice Email Subject notices.
+Circulation Notice Email Subject allows you to customize the default body text of Circulation Notice Email Subject notices (character limit of 100).
 The default text reads:

 Notice from your Library.